ngchianglin/DenoWebRTCGroupChat/README.md

 * Deno standard library which will be downloaded automatically when the signal server is executed for the first time.
 * A web and proxy server like Nginx with TLS/SSL enabled.
 * Latest version of firefox, chromium or chrome browser.
+* Linux OS such as debian, ubuntu, redhat etc...for running the signaling server.

 ## Installation and Deployment